dmentipl/plonk/docs/source/api.rst

 ---------

-Auxilliary SPH simulation data, such as globally-averaged quantities output more frequently than snapshot files are represented by the Plonk :py:class:`Evolution` class.
+Auxilliary SPH simulation data, such as globally-averaged quantities output more frequently than snapshot files are represented by pandas DataFrames.

-.. autoclass:: plonk.Evolution
 .. autofunction:: plonk.load_ev

 ----------